kerbrose/study-plan/notes.md

 ```
 - video 72: More on View encapsulation. changing component encapsulation `ViewEncapsulation`.

-- video 74: Using local references in templates
+- video 73: Using local references in templates
-- note 75: `@ViewChild()` in Angular 8+
+- note 74: `@ViewChild()` in Angular 8+
-- video 76: getting access to the template & DOM with @ViewChild
+- video 75: getting access to the template & DOM with @ViewChild
 ```typescript
 @ViewChild() serverContent: ElementRef<HTMLInputElement>;
 ```
-- video 77: projecting content into Components with `ng-content`
+- video 76: projecting content into Components with `ng-content`

-- video 78: angular lifecycle hooks
+- video 77: angular lifecycle hooks

-- video 79: seeing lifecycle hooks in action. `ngOnChanges` and `SimpleChanges` arguments
+- video 78: seeing lifecycle hooks in action. `ngOnChanges` and `SimpleChanges` arguments

+- video 81: getting access to ng-content with `@ContentChild`

+- video 83: assignment solution, usage of function `clearInterval()`

 ### Section 6: Course Project - Componenets & Databinding Deep Dive

-- video 86: Adding Navigation with Event Binding and ngIf. you could pass the data in addition to the `$event` itself.
+- video 85: Adding Navigation with Event Binding and ngIf. you could pass the data in addition to the `$event` itself.
 ```html
 <li><a href="#" (click)="onSelect('recipe', $event)">Recipes</a></li>
 ```
-- video 88: passing data with event and property binding (combined), you use `void` in event emitter as
+- video 87: passing data with event and property binding (combined), you use `void` in event emitter as
 ```typescript
 @Output() recipeSelected = new EventEmitter<void>();
 ```

 ### Section 7: Directive Deep Dive

-- video 91: Module Introduction. two types of directives; attribute directive & structural directive.
+- video 90: Module Introduction. two types of directives; attribute directive & structural directive.

-- video 93: `ngClass` and `ngStyle` recap
+- video 92: `ngClass` and `ngStyle` recap

-- video 94: creating basic attribute directive using `@Directive` decorator.
+- video 93: creating basic attribute directive using `@Directive` decorator.

-- video 97: Using `HostListener` to listen to host events.
+- video 96: Using `HostListener` to listen to host events.

-- video 98: using `HostBinding` to bind to host properties.
+- video 97: using `HostBinding` to bind to host properties.

-- video 101: building structural directive. using `set` on a property as a setter.
+- video 100: building structural directive. using `set` on a property as a setter.

-- video 102: understanding `ngSwitch`
+- video 101: understanding `ngSwitch` & `ngSwitchDefault`

 ### Section 8: Course Project - Directive

-- Note 104: closing the Dropdown directive
+- Note 103: closing the Dropdown directive
 ```typescript
 import {Directive, ElementRef, HostBinding, HostListener} from '@angular/core';